Searchers detected banging while scouring the Atlantic for a manned submersible now running out of oxygen | KRDO

 US Coast Guard Capt.
 Jamie Frederick didn’t know Tuesday if there was enough time to save the five people onboard, but “we will do everything in our power to affect a rescue,” he said.

-Already, more than 10,000 square miles has been searched, Mauger said Tuesday, across a zone that covers an area about 900 miles east of Cape Cod, Massachusetts, and 13,000 feet deep.
+Already, more than 10,000 square miles has been searched, First District Commander Rear Admiral John Mauger said Tuesday, across a zone that covers an area about 900 miles east of Cape Cod, Massachusetts, and 13,000 feet deep.
 The Titanic lies at more than 2 miles below the surface.

 Aboard the Titan is OceanGate CEO and founder Stockton Rush, a source with knowledge of the mission plan said, along with British businessman Hamish Harding, Pakistani billionaire Shahzada Dawood and his son Sulaiman Dawood, and French diver Paul-Henri Nargeolet, according to relatives and social media posts.
 Officials have not publicly named those aboard.